UWOrbital/OBC-firmware/interfaces/obc_gs_interface/commands/README.md

 # Command Responses Guide
 The following is a guide to adding commands to ensure that they work in the python and c sections of this code base.

-## Table of Contents
+(To navigate quickly, github provides a table of contents via the little list icon on the README header)

 ## Adding commands to the C Side
 ### Step 1: Adding the command id